 - What impediments must be addressed to facilitate progress?

-This weekly meeting provides senior management with regular visibility into the release progress.
+This weekly event provides senior management with regular visibility into the release progress.
 It’s also the place to approve any scope, timing, people or resource adjustments necessary to assure the release.
 In a more continuous delivery environment, the participants closely monitor the release section of the Program Kanban, making sure items are released when needed to the right audiences, managing dark and canary releases, verifying that hypotheses are evaluated, and that feature toggles are removed after production verification.

 Learn More Ries, Eric.
 The Lean Startup: How Today’s Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses.
 Random House, Inc. Womack, Jim.
 Gemba Walks Expanded 2nd Edition.
 Lean Enterprise Institute, Inc. Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise (Agile Software Development Series).
-Pearson Education. http://www.innovationgames.com Gothelf, Jeff and Josh Seiden.
+Pearson Education. http://www.innovationgames.com Gothelf, Jeff, and Josh Seiden.
 Lean UX: Designing Great Products with Agile Teams.
 O’Reilly Media.